The solvability of consensus in iterated models extended with safe-consensus: Appendix: Results on subgraphs of Johnson graphs

 \section{Appendix: Results on subgraphs of Johnson graphs}

-In this appendix, we prove Theorem \ref{NoConnUmNoConnzetaUm}, the main combinatorial result that we need to build the proof of the lower bound given by Theorem \ref{lemminimumKboxesFULLWOR}.
+In this appendix, we prove Theorem \ref{NoConnUmNoConnzetaUm} and Lemma \ref{lemPartitionn2}, two results about subgraphs of Johnson graphs used to build the full proof of Theorem \ref{lemminimumKboxesFULLWOR}.
+The main result here is Theorem \ref{NoConnUmNoConnzetaUm}, which provides a new and interesting connection between Johnson graphs and iterated consensus protocols.
 We will be using some combinatorial facts of graph theory and finite sets.